 This temporal validation, also known as dynamic validation, is an important aspect of model validation since it involves comparing model results to data not used in model estimation.
 Either backcasting or forecasting (or both) may be used for model validation.
-For example, if a model is estimated using 2010 survey data, the model could be used to backcast to 2000 conditions, and compared to year 2000 traffic counts, transit boardings, census data, or other historical data.
-Likewise, if a model was estimated or calibrated using 2005 survey data, a "forecast" validation could be performed against 2010 data.
+For example, if a model is estimated using 2020 survey data, the model could be used to backcast to 2010 conditions, and compared to year 2010 traffic counts, transit boardings, census data, or other historical data.
+Likewise, if a model is estimated or calibrated using 2015 survey data, a "forecast" validation could be performed against 2020 data.